yingchan1989/Project/README.md

 ## Feature engineering
 The first two algorithms utilize traditonal neural networks and hence feature enginneering was used extensively to summarize the board game states.

-Feature engineering items included extracting the columns, rows and diagonals, that house any placement of stones of the current player as well as the opponent player.
-The maximum number of consecutive placement of stones (both the current player and the opposing player)
+Feature engineering items include:
+1. Number of consecutively placed stones horizontally, vertically or diagonally of the current player and the opposing player
+2. Left and right available spaces of consecutively placed stones

+The game state space (for the first two flavors of the algorithms) are flipped when the game is self-played, allowing for features of the opposing player to remain the same.
+Feature engineering is currently not used for CNN.

 ## Action state space
 The action state space differs for each of the algorithm flavors and can be tailored.